climate-action-kits/pxt-fwd-edu/gr6-glaciers-modify.md

 Some small rectangles of white paper, folded in half—these are our 'icebergs.'

 ~hint Tell me More
-We use black and white paper to show how different parts of our Earth work.
+- We use black and white paper to show how different parts of our Earth work.
-The black paper is like the ocean.
+- The black paper is like the ocean.
 It helps us see how much light and heat the ocean can soak up or bounce off.
-The white paper 'icebergs' help reflect light back up into the sky, which keeps the ocean from getting too warm hint~
+- The white paper 'icebergs' help reflect light back up into the sky, which keeps the ocean from getting too warm hint~

+## Modify Step 7
+Now, let’s get our code ready to log data.
+First, unplug your project from the computer.
+Next, hold down the A button on the micro:bit.
+While you’re holding it, cover the baseplate with the white paper.
+Keep holding the button for 8 seconds, then let go and take off the paper.

+~hint Tell me More
+- We start with white paper to see what normal data looks like.
+- Holding the A button for 8 seconds lets our Micro:bit gather a lot of data. hint~